 At the core, the balance sheet includes the assets and liabilities of the business along with the owner’s equity.
 The typical balance sheet format is as follows:

 The assets on the balance sheet can include current assets (sometimes called short-term assets) and then long-term assets.
 Some of the assets include:

 - Accounts Receivable

 - Buildings & Improvements

 Types of Liabilities on the Balance Sheet

 After the assets, the liabilities show up on the balance sheet.
-Liabilities are debts for the business and will include short-term and long-term liabilities.
-Some balance sheet examples of liabilities include:
+The company’s liabilities are debts for the business and will include short-term and long-term liabilities.
+Some examples of liabilities include:

 - Accounts Payable